 Black pepper, to taste

-1. If you are using a bag of already prepare riced cauliflower, skip this first step.
+1. If you are using a bag of already prepared riced cauliflower, skip this first step.

 Otherwise, wash and dry the cauliflower.
 Remove core and coarsely chop into florets.
 Blot with paper towels to completely dry.
 Place half of cauliflower in a food processor and pulse until the cauliflower is small and has the texture of rice or couscous.
 Be sure to not over process or it will get mushy.
 Add to a large bowl.
 Repeat processing with remaining cauliflower.
 Or, using the largest holes on a box cheese grater, grate each cauliflower floret into small pieces, similar to the size of a grain of rice.
 Set aside.